Edward Shackleton, Baron Shackleton: Political life

-He stood unsuccessfully for Labour at Epsom in the 1945 general election and in the 1945 Bournemouth by-election.
-In 1946, Shackleton was elected as Labour Member of Parliament for Preston in a by-election.
-In 1949 Attlee appointed him PPS to Minister of Supply, George Strauss.
+Shackleton stood unsuccessfully for Labour at Epsom in the 1945 general election and in the 1945 Bournemouth by-election.
+In 1946, he was elected for Labour as Member of Parliament for Preston in a by-election.
+In 1949 he was appointed as Parliamentary Private Secretary (PPS) to the Minister of Supply, George Strauss.

-A boundary change divided Preston into two seats, and he was elected MP for Preston South on a much-reduced majority.
-The following year he was promoted to be PPS to Lord President of the Council and Foreign Secretary, Herbert Morrison, one of the heavyweight political figures in the post-war government.
+A boundary change divided Preston into two seats, and in 1950 Shackleton was elected as MP for Preston South on a much-reduced majority.
+In the following year he was promoted to be PPS to Lord President of the Council and Foreign Secretary Herbert Morrison, one of the heavyweight political figures in the post-war government.
 He was re-elected in 1951.

-In 1955, he was defeated and so Hugh Gaitskell recommended Shackleton to the Prime Minister.
-He was created a life peer by letters patent as Baron Shackleton, of Burley in the County of Southampton on 11 August 1958.
-Lord Shackleton delivered his maiden speech on 11 November in a debate on Wages Councils, a bill he thoroughly approved and welcomed to increase understanding between unions and management.
+At the 1955 election, he was defeated.
+Hugh Gaitskell recommended Shackleton to the Prime Minister, and on 11 August 1958 he was created a life peer by letters patent as Baron Shackleton, of Burley in the County of Southampton.
+Shackleton delivered his maiden speech in the House of Lords on 11 November 1958, in a debate on a Wages Councils bill, one he thoroughly approved of and welcomed, to increase understanding between unions and management.

-In Harold Wilson's government, he served as Minister of Defence for the RAF 1964–67.
-He was sworn of the Privy Council in 1966, and made Deputy Leader of the House of Lords a year later.
-As Minister without Portfolio 1967–1968 and Paymaster General 1968 he had a seat on the cabinet.
-During the Aden Emergency he was sent on a Special Mission as British Resident to help with the withdrawal.
+In Harold Wilson's government, he served as Minister of Defence for the RAF from 1964 to 1967.
+He was sworn of the Privy Council in 1966 and made Deputy Leader of the House of Lords a year later.
+As Minister without Portfolio in 1967–1968 and Paymaster General in 1968, he had a seat in the Cabinet.
+During the Aden Emergency he was sent on a Special Mission as British Resident to help with the British withdrawal.

-Typically promoted by Wilson in an April, after the budget, he was made Leader of the House of Lords from 1968–70, and subsequently sat as Opposition Leader in the House of Lords.
+In April 1968, after the budget, Wilson made Shackleton Leader of the House of Lords, succeeding the Earl of Longford.

-He was used again on the Wilsonian reforms proposed for the Lords, liaising between committees and sub-committees, designed to reduce the Lords delaying powers from two years to just six months, but the Prime Minister dropped the bill in April 1969 to "concentrate on priorities."
-Sitting on the committee for Civil Service Reform he successfully widened access to entry for scientists.
+Shackleton was active in Wilson's proposals for House of Lords reform, designed to reduce the delaying powers of the Lords from two years to just six months, and he liaised between committees and sub-committees, but in April 1969 Wilson dropped the bill to "concentrate on priorities".
+Sitting on the committee for Civil Service Reform, Shackleton successfully widened access to entry for scientists.

+Shackleton remained Leader of the House of Lords until a Conservative government was elected in 1970 and thereafter was Opposition Leader in the Lords.

 From 1971, Shackleton was President of the Royal Geographical Society.
 Lord Shackleton was appointed a Knight Companion of the Order of the Garter in 1974.
 From 1976 until 1992 he was Chairman of the joint-Political Honours and Scrutiny Committee.
-Lord Shackleton's report, commissioned by James Callaghan described the economic future of the Falkland Islands, the value of the being British to the islanders, and how their lot could be improved.
+Lord Shackleton's report, commissioned by James Callaghan, described the economic future of the Falkland Islands, the value of the being British to the islanders, and how their lot could be improved.
 It included the invaluable role eventually played by HMS Endurance.